Cook Like Czechs

 Rising the dough

-STEP 5: Add the rest of the lukewarm water, flour, and sugar to the bowl with the activated yeast.
-Mix roughly for about a minute.
+STEP 5: To the activated yeast starter, add the rest of the lukewarm water, flour, and sugar.
+Mix roughly for 2 minutes, just until everything comes together.

-STEP 6: Add the salt and softened butter.
-Knead the dough until smooth and elastic.
-I ran my stand mixer with a dough hook for 8 minutes on medium speed.
+STEP 6: Add the salt and pieces of softened or melted (NOT hot!) butter.
+Knead the dough for 8 minutes until smooth and elastic.

-STEP 7: Cover the bowl with a cloth and let rise in a warm place until the dough has doubled in volume.
-This will take about an hour or two, depending on room conditions.
+STEP 7: Cover the bowl with a clean cloth or plastic wrap and let the dough rise in a warm spot until it doubles in size.
+This usually takes 1-2 hours, depending on the temperature of your kitchen.

 A ball of yeast dough before rising, in a white bowl.